 I look forward to seeing the DVG-1 at the upcoming SHOT Show and getting it on the range for some shooting.

-SCCY officially announced the DVG-1 today, and the company added a twist: a second model with a Crimson Trace red dot.
-This model is designated the DVG-1RD and will come with the CT optic factory mounted.
+After SCCY officially announced the DVG-1, the company added a twist: a second model with a Crimson Trace red dot.
+This model is designated the DVG-1RD and shipped with the Crimson Trace CTS-1500 optic factory mounted.

 The optic used is the Crimson Trace CTS-1500.
 While the CTS-1500 is not listed on the Crimson Trace website, it is the same pistol red dot that is used on the existing SCCY red dot pistols.
-The closest product on the CT website is the CTS-1400 that uses a 3.25 MOA dot and has an MSRP of $299.
+The closest product on the CT website is the CTS-1400 that uses a 3.25 MOA dot.

 Crimson Trace backs the CTS-1500 optic with a 3-year warranty.
 It uses a 3.5 MOA dot.
 The DVG-1RD will only cost $100 more than the standard model.
 For a factory-mounted, brand name red dot that seems to be a very good deal.